 Remember DRS on Colorado Gives Day!
 Give where you live on the first Tuesday of December at ColoradoGives.org.
 Don’t miss the date — schedule your gift in advance starting on November 1st.

-Sponsor or attend Wine Fest: Join us on the first Friday in April for exquisite wine, craft beer and cuisine.
+Sponsor or attend Wine Fest: Join us in April for exquisite wine, craft beer and cuisine.
 All proceeds benefit Disabled Resource Services.

 United Way: During the annual United Pledge Drive, designate DRS as a recipient of your support.